Oh… you never heard of an HSA?

 Adding extra to an HSA

-Current contribution limits are $3,600/year, so as a government employee I have that automatically deducted from my paycheck every two weeks.
+Maximum contribution limits are $3,650/year (as of 2022), so as a government employee I have that automatically deducted from my paycheck every two weeks.
 I set up the extra contribution through the “Health Savings Account” tab of myEPP.
 For non-government employees, you may need to ask your HR rep for your situation.

 How to invest the money in your HSA